kitten/fluorine/docs/introduction/concepts.md

 the manager in that case is your Dispatcher.

 The Dispatcher is the **single source of truth**.
-All stores are directly derived from it and react ot its actions.
+All stores are directly derived from it and react to its actions.

 More on the dispatcher and the stores will follow below:
 [Fully Reactive Dispatchers and Stores](#fully-reactive-dispatchers-and-stores)